peilun-he/PDSim/README.md

 ![](figures/PD_Figure1.png)

+In the graph below, we replicate Figure 4 from Schwartz and Smith (2000) and the model parameters estimates from Schwartz and Smith (2000).
+These estimates were verified using the futures prices data and Matlab code from  Ncube (2010).
-In the plot below, we replicated Figure 4 from Schwartz and Smith's paper using crude oil data from Ncube (2010) and the estimated parameters from Schwartz and Smith (2000).
-We also compared our curves with those obtained using Ncube's code.
-The red and blue curves represent the estimated equlibrium price (given by $e^{\xi_t}$) and spot price (given by $S_t = e^{\chi_t + \xi_t}$) respectively, using our codes.
-The black and green curves represent the estimated equlibrium price and spot price, respectively, using Ncube's code.
+The red and blue time series plots represent the estimated equilibrium price ($e^{\xi_t}$) and spot price ( $S_t = e^{\chi_t + \xi_t}$), respectively, were produced using PDSIM.
+The black and green time series plots for the equilibrium and spot prices, respectively, were produced using Ncube's parameter estimates.

 ![](figures/Figure4_Ncube.png)

 ### Tests for Schwartz and Smith Model

-Users can utilise the following codes snippets to evaluate the performance of simulation and estimation for the Schwartz and Smith model:
+Users can utilise the following code snippets to evaluate the performance of simulation and estimation for the Schwartz and Smith model:

 ```r